knix-microfunctions/knix/TriggersFrontend/README.md

     "workflow_name": "<string>"
     // source is the topic name if available
     "source": "<string>",
-    // if status is 'error' then 'data' will contain an error message "data": "<string>"
+    // if status is 'ready' then 'data' contains the actual data received. if status is 'error' then 'data' will contain an error message.
+    "data": "<string>"
 }
 ```